AndrewPMarks/apm-personal/README.md

-# This project currently in developments
+# This project is currently in development